Skip to content

 Request URL

-The request component provides three properties for working with urls:
+The request component provides three properties for working with URLs:

 • uri - will return the relative address of the resource /resource.html?id=100&text=hello.